 Another cathedral on our list is the Lipari Cathedral, which is known as the Basilica of Saint Bartolomeo, who died in the first century.
 Every February, the fishermen of Lipari host a festival to celebrate the arrival of the Saint’s body in 546 AD, as his name means Gift of God, son of the field, who moves the water.
 Also of note are the frescos on the vaults of the central nave depicting gorgeously detailed biblical scenes.

-Those guests departing on our sailing from Rome to Sicily will have the opportunity to visit the charming town of Lipari.
+Guests who recently returned from our sailing from Rome to Sicily had the opportunity to visit the charming town of Lipari.

 7. SHWEDAGON PAGODA